jendave/fifth-edition-srd/docs/player/backgrounds.md

 Not for resale.
 Permission granted to print or photocopy this document for personal use only.
 System Reference Document 5.0 60

-Choose a god, a pantheon of gods, or some other quasi-divine being from among those listed in &quot;Fantasy-Historical Pantheons&quot; or those specified by your GM, and work with your GM to detail the nature of your religious service.
+Choose a god, a pantheon of gods, or some other quasi-divine being from among those listed in "Fantasy-Historical Pantheons" or those specified by your GM, and work with your GM to detail the nature of your religious service.
 Were you a lesser functionary in a temple, raised from childhood to assist the priests in the sacred rites?
 Or were you a high priest who suddenly experienced a call to serve your god in a different way?
 Perhaps you were the leader of a small cult outside of any established temple structure, or even an occult group that served a fiendish master that you now deny.

 **Skill Proficiencies:** Insight, Religion